exoad/usaco_mashups/SELF_HOSTING.md

 # Self Hosting
-This project is not runnable out of the box and requires additional by you.
+This project is not runnable out of the box and requires additional setup.

 ### Notice: By self hosting, you acknowledge the licenses written in ./LICENSE.md & ./LICENSE where: